gaepdit/email-queue-service/README.md

 }
 ```

-#### GET /emailTasks/list
+#### GET /batches

-Returns all batch IDs in the system, ordered by creation date descending.
+Returns a list of all Batch IDs in the system for the provided API Key, ordered by creation date descending.

-#### GET /emailTasks/list/{batchId}
+#### GET /batch/{batchId}

-Returns all email tasks for a specific batch ID, ordered by creation date ascending.
+Returns all email tasks for a specific Batch ID, ordered by creation date ascending.

 ---

-## Web App Configuration
+## Sample Web App Configuration

-The web application is configured through `appsettings.json` with the following sections:
+A sample web application is provided to demonstrate displaying data from the API.
+The web application is configured

-### Email Queue API Connection
+through `appsettings.json` with the following sections:

-Configure the base URL and API key for connecting to the Email Queue API.
+### Email Queue API

 ```json
 {